-How long does it take a gluteus maximus muscle strain to heal?
+How long does it take a glute max strain to heal?

 A mild strain (Grade I) has minor tearing of muscle and tendon fibers, which heal in 2-4 weeks.
 There is pain and minimal loss of movement or strength in the muscle.

 A moderate (Grade II) is partial tearing of the muscle or tendon fibers which will usually heal in 4-8 weeks.
 There is moderate pain with some loss of range of motion and strength.
 You may limp.

 A severe (Grade III) is a complete tear or rupture of the muscle and may require surgery.
 Grade III tears may take several months to a year to fully heal.
 There is a complete loss of range of movement and muscle strength.
 If you have a Grade III injury, you cannot put weight on the affected side.

 Note: Grade II and Grade III should be monitored by a medical professional